 Tattoo Prices in Las Vegas vs Other Cities

-Tattoo prices in Las Vegas are more expensive than other cities.
+Tattoo prices in Las Vegas are more expensive than in other cities.
 Since there are so many talented world-class tattoo artists that call Las Vegas home, the average price for a tattoo is a bit higher.

 When comparing tattoo prices to other major cities, I have found Las Vegas to be roughly 25% more expensive on average.